yamada-ui/yamada-ui/README.md

 $ npm install @yamada-ui/react @emotion/react@^11 @emotion/styled@^11 framer-motion@^6
 ```

-Currently '@yamada-ui/react' is under development and cannot be installed from npm.
-Please use it in git submodule or subtree.

 ## Usage

 To get started with using the components, please follow the steps below: